• Skip to primary navigation

 What's the Story Behind this Recipe?

-'Otai is a Polynesian fruit drink that is usually made with heavy cream and or coconut milk.
+'Otai (pronounced OH – tie) is a fresh fruit drink that is usually made with heavy cream and or coconut milk.

 I stumbled on this dairy-free, lower-fat version completely by accident.
 Some years ago, I found myself sitting in the summer heat needing something cold and refreshing.
 I'd sampled 'otai at my daughter's house and loved it, so I decided to give her recipe a try.
-Unfortunately, I had none of the heavy cream it called for, so I subbed in sweetened almond milk, expecting a refreshing, but a rather mundane result.

-Instead, much to my surprise, the almond milk version was delicious - nearly as creamy and refreshing as the cream-based one!
+Unfortunately, I had none of the heavy cream her 'otai recipe called for, so I subbed in sweetened almond milk, expecting a refreshing, but a rather mundane result.
+However, much to my surprise, the almond milk version was delicious - nearly as creamy and refreshing as the cream-based one!
 Plus, switching out the cream (or coconut milk) for almond milk lowered the fat content dramatically!

-This dairy-free 'otai is ridiculously easy to make.
+This dairy-free 'otai is ridiculously easy to make, and as an added bonus, swapping almond milk for the cream (or coconut milk) lowers the fat content dramatically!
 All you need is two ingredients and five minutes!

 This family-friendly Polynesian watermelon drink recipe is great way to use up the remnants left after making a watermelon basket or melon balls!